Directed by Ruben Fleischer

 Based on a story by Michael Diliberti and Matthew Sullivan

-The R-rated comedy has been making a comeback in recent years and some of them have been quite notable such as “Tropic Thunder” “The Hangover” “Next Day Air” “The Wedding Crashers” “Superbad” “Forgetting Sarah Marshall” “Pineapple Express” and “Horrible Bosses” All of which I’ve seen and all of which I recommend you Netflix before 30 MINUTES OR LESS.
+The R-rated comedy has been making a comeback in recent years and some of them have been quite notable such as “Tropic Thunder” “The Hangover” “Next Day Air” “The Wedding Crashers” “Superbad” “Forgetting Sarah Marshall” “Pineapple Express” and “Horrible Bosses” All of which I’ve seen and all of which I recommend you watch before 30 MINUTES OR LESS.

 Not that it’s really all that bad a movie.
 The plot actually is one that provides plenty of material for either comedy or suspense.
 Two adult delinquents, Dwayne (Danny McBride) and Travis (Nick Swardson) need $100,000 dollars to hire a hit man to kill Dwayne’s dad (Fred Ward) who hit the lottery for $10 million bucks.
 Dwayne’s dream is to open up a tanning salon/whorehouse and he’s afraid his dad is going to burn through the whole $10 mil before he drops dead.